gedonizr6/noop/README.md

 ### air cond in bedroom
 #### was warned 1 day before by role techie
 ### air cond in living room(twice)

+# "Sex game" rules
+members:
+- players males
+- players females
+- voice actors
+all players:
+- connected to voice actors network
+- has own voice actors
+- can somehow manipulated by voice actors
+-
+voice actors:
+- intended to help the player they assigned to
+-